MRF-UTILITY/MRF/README.md

 ## 💡 Suggesting Enhancements for Continuous Improvement

 Excited to collaborate with contributors!
-To help enhance this tool & add more features, please follow these steps:
+To help enhance this tool & add your own features, please follow these steps:

 1. Fork this repository.
    ```bash